Our entire staff is vaccinated against COVID-19.

 Saying goodbye to your pet is even more difficult when children are involved.
 Click on the article below for some guidelines to help a child understand and grieve the loss of a pet.

 Tess's Tributes is a Facebook Group that allows members to post memorials for pets that have crossed to the Rainbow Bridge.
 Kindred Spirits Pet Services want to hear your pet stories and allow a forum to remember our loved ones.
 Tess's Tributes also contains posts about grief and memorializing your pet.
-Click on Tess's picture to link to the Facebook page.
 Join our group and share your cherished pet memories with us.

 Cody's Friends accepts new and used pet supplies (bowls, toys, beds, crates, blankets, etc) and pet food.
 Cody's Friends supplies over 100 human and animal service groups in Southern Arizona.
 You can drop off donations at over 35 local businesses across Tucson.